 You’ll receive hands-on experience at the Ben and Maxine Miller Child Development Laboratory School as well as in community schools and other early childhood programs.
 The major also requires the completion of a semester as a student teacher in a child development center or a public or private school.

-You may also choose to participate in one of the Department of Human Development and Family Studies (HDFS) interdisciplinary programs in gerontology, applied behavior analysis or public health.
+You may also choose to participate in one of the Department of Human Development and Family Science (HDFS) interdisciplinary programs in gerontology, applied behavior analysis or public health.

 - Early intervention provider or administrator